Business Loans for Cash Flow

 More established businesses struggle with a different type of cash flow problem, when cash inflows and outflows do not align.
 Your business generates enough revenues to cover your expenses, but bills come due while you are waiting to be paid.

 In seeking to solve these problems, you have probably realized that you need access to credit to smooth over cash flow bumps.
 Shield Funding helps secure many types of business loans and credit products for existing business owners and the process is fast and easy.
 To get started apply online in minutes.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?